-- · The protection of vegetation and landscape features; - Provision for street scape planting within the road and public spaces; - The preservation and enhancement of the indigenous vegetation, within the 'Forest Hill" Rural Residential zone, and the removal and control of wilding pines. - Measures to provide for the establishment and management of open space, including native vegetation, within the open space areas shown on the Hanley Downs Structure Plan.
+- · The protection of vegetation and landscape features; - · Provision for street scape planting within the road and public spaces; - The preservation and enhancement of the indigenous vegetation, within the 'Forest Hill" Rural Residential zone, and the removal and control of wilding pines. - Within the R(HD) and R(HD-SH) Activity Areas of the Hanley Downs area of the Jacks Point Resort Zone, mMeasures to provide for the establishment and management of open space, including native vegetation, within the open space areas shown on the Hanley Downs Structure Plan.